seojuice

 May 17, 2026 · 15 min read

-TL;DR: Google Search Console gives away the same query, page, position, and impression data that SEMrush and Ahrefs charge $129–$449/mo to repackage.
-The GSC API has a free 1,200-req/min quota, a 25,000-row payload limit, and four endpoints that cover roughly 90% of what a solo founder needs.
-This piece walks through the service-account OAuth setup, the four endpoints worth knowing, a runnable Python script pulling a query-by-page CTR matrix, and three automation patterns (cron + Slack, Google Sheets, a lightweight Django view) that turn raw API rows into a usable dashboard.
-If you'd rather not maintain the integration yourself, SEOJuice handles the same wiring as a managed service.
+TL;DR: Google Search Console gives away the query, page, position, and impression data that Ahrefs and SEMrush repackage into dashboards costing $129–$499/mo.
+The GSC API has a free 1,200-req/min quota, a 25,000-row payload limit, and four endpoints that cover the questions a solo founder actually asks about their own site.
+This walks through the service-account setup, those four endpoints, a runnable Python script, and three automation patterns I've used.
+If you'd rather not maintain the wiring, SEOJuice runs the same integration as a managed service for $29–$99/mo.

 What GSC Already Gives You for Free (That Paid Tools Repackage)